binpash/pash/docs/tutorial.md

 ```
 git curl virtualenv libtool m4 automake pkg-config libffi-dev python3 python3-pip wamerican-insane bc bsdmainutils
 ```

-Then manually install the Python libraries available in [requirements.txt](../scripts/requirements.txt) or clone the repository and run `setup-pash.sh` as follows:
+The required versions of these packages can be found in [pkg_versions.txt](../scripts/pkg_versions.txt) Then manually install the Python libraries available in [requirements.txt](../scripts/requirements.txt) or clone the repository and run `setup-pash.sh` as follows:

 ```sh